Share this post on:

 Characteristics:

-• Experiences and notices all the concrete details in the outer world in real time.
+• You experience and notice all the concrete details in the outer world.

-• It is highly attuned to environmental changes and scans for visible reactions and relevant data.
+• You are highly attuned to environmental changes and scans for visible reactions and relevant data.

-• Adapts and changes with the existing environment and tunes into the moment to maximize the experience and respond.
+• You adapt and change with the existing environment and tune into the moment to maximize the experience and respond.

-• It focuses on facts and is highly realistic.
+• You focus on the facts and are highly realistic.

 Introverted Sensing (Si)